-When a business is based outside of Scotland, you can send an employee over on a long-term basis to set up the business and establish a commercial presence for the company in Scotland.
-If they are from outside of the European Economic Area (EEA) and Switzerland, one visa route they can apply for is the sole representative of an overseas business’ visa.
+When a business is based outside of Scotland, you may be able to send a non-British non-Irish employee over on a long-term basis to set up the business and establish a commercial presence for the company in Scotland under the sole representative of an overseas business’ visa.

 The sole representative should usually be a senior member of staff who is going to set up a registered branch or a wholly owned subsidiary of the company in Scotland.
 They usually should not be a majority shareholder in the company and must have been recruited and employed by the company outside of the UK.